Former Chièvres Exchange business manager now serves with 405th AFSB’s LRC Benelux

+Now a supply technician working at LRC Benelux’s property book office, also known as PBO, Elius said he’s always up for a challenge and though he enjoyed working in the retail business and serving the Chièvres community in that capacity for over two decades, he was ready for a change and a new challenge.

+Elius, who is responsible for taking care of all cyclic and yearly property book inventories at LRC Benelux and U.S. Army Garrison Benelux, as well as things like clearing customers from their hand receipts when they’re out-processing, said the work experience he gained at the Exchange helped him when he transitioned to LRC Benelux.

-Gus Elius, a supply technician at the Logistics Readiness Center Benelux Property Book Office, is responsible for cyclic inventories on a quarterly and annual basis as well as monthly inventories on all sensitive items.
-He also is starting to learn a little bit about Financial Liability Investigation of Property Loss, or FLIPL reports, when a property book item is lost or damaged, and he has other duties like helping to clear customers from their hand receipts when they’re out-processing.
-(U.S. Army courtesy photo)
+The PBO at LRC Benelux conducts cyclic inventories on a quarterly and annual basis as well as monthly inventories on all sensitive items.
+The PBO also assists with all the Financial Liability Investigation of Property Loss, or FLIPL reports, when a property book item is lost or damaged.
+Elius, as a new PBO supply technician, is learning all these missions.
+For example, he’s still learning the FLIPL process, now.

+When comparing his time at the Exchange with LRC Benelux, Elius said it’s different.

+“I worked for AAFES in the retail business since 2001.
+Now, my new assignment (with LRC Benelux) is quite different,” said the 44-year-old Belgian local national employee.
+“Our primary customers at AAFES is Soldiers and Families.
+Now I’m supporting organizations and commands.
+Working at LRC Benelux has more of a mission focus and feel with direct support to USAG Benelux.”

 |Date Taken: